nalmadi/nalmadi.github.io/_posts/2023-05-25-student-interview-Yixuan.md

 This post is part of a student spotlight series highlighting the work of exceptional students.
 The series aims to facilitate knowledge sharing among students on topics such as internships, jobs, and graduate school.
-Today, I have the pleasure of talking to Yixuan Qiu, who will tell us about her experience as a graduate student at Harvard University and a Colby alumna.
+Today, I have the pleasure of talking to Yixuan Qiu '22, who will tell us about her experience as a graduate student at Harvard University and a Colby alumna.

 **Naser: Can you tell us about the program at Harvard you are joining this fall?**